Part-time Student Frequently Asked Questions

 4. When should I start thinking about the transition from my non-legal job to a legal job?

-5. Do employers consider those who attend the evening division to be in a "second tier" or somehow inferior to day division students?
+5. Do employers consider those who attend the part-time program to be in a "second tier" or somehow inferior to full-time students?

-Because Loyola started out as an evening-only school and has a strong reputation in that regard in Chicago, virtually none of the employers in this region consider creating a distinction between the two divisions.
+Because Loyola started out as an part-time only school and has a strong reputation in that regard in Chicago, virtually none of the employers in this region consider creating a distinction between part-time and full-time students.

 6. What kind of age discrimination is out there in the legal world?
 I am a second-career person, and I am worried about finding a legal job as an "older person."